 Once you find a job, it is important to remember that you were hired for your skills.
 Whatever you believe about disclosing your HIV status at work, keep the focus on your performance.
 If you want to disclose at work, you may consider waiting for a few months so that you have a chance to get to know your co-workers and get a sense of how they might respond to the news that you are living with HIV.

 If you disclose to one co-worker, it is important to be prepared for all co-workers to know your status.
-Also, although supervisors, managers, human resources (HR) staff, and company officers in charge of employee relations are required by law to keep your diagnosis private if you tell them, not everyone follows the laws and obeys the rules.
+Also, although supervisors, managers, human resources (HR) staff, and company officers in charge of employee relations may be required by law to keep your diagnosis private if you tell them, not everyone follows the laws and obeys the rules.

-There are no automatic triggers for disclosing your HIV status at work.
+In the US, there are no automatic triggers for disclosing your HIV status at work.
 You are not required to disclose at work, even if:

 - You are bleeding.